Cannoli Tart

 • Powdered sugar – The powdered sugar adds sweetness to the filling as well as structure.

-• Heavy whipping cream – The heavy cream needs to be cold.
+• Heavy whipping cream – The heavy cream needs to be cold when making whipped cream for the filling.
 Otherwise, it won’t whip up and hold volume properly, and your filling will fall flat.

 • Mini chocolate chips – To top the tart.
 A chopped (or shaved) semi-sweet or milk chocolate bar would also work.